 Understanding Plumbing Coverage

 Your insurance policy typically covers sudden and accidental water damage caused by a burst pipe or plumbing system failure.
-However, it is important to review exclusions and limitations, such as gradual leaks or wear and tear.
+However, reviewing exclusions and limitations, such as gradual leaks or wear and tear, is essential.

 Additional coverage options for issues like slow leaking pipes or sewer backups may be available.
 Regular maintenance and prompt repairs are essential, and strata properties have distinct coverage divisions between common infrastructure and unit fixtures.
 Understanding your policy ensures you have appropriate protection for plumbing-related issues.